Genbox/SimpleS3/src/SimpleS3.Extensions.AmazonS3/README.md

 IObjectClient objectClient = serviceProvider.GetRequiredService<IObjectClient>();
 ```

-You can now use the `objectClient` to work with objects on S3.
+You can now use the `objectClient` to work with objects.